aitoe96/sighotspotter/README.md

 See an example dataset
 <a href="https://webdav-r3lab.uni.lu/public/cbg/NicheSIG/data/NicheSIG_datasets.zip" target="_blank">here</a>.

-### Application walkthrough

-Click on the "Take a tour" button for walkthrough.

-## Use
+## Web interface

 The [NicheSIG](https://nichesig.lcsb.uni.lu/webapp/) web-based tool (SOFTWARE for short) is provided free of charge for academic, non-profit use.
 For commercial use, please contact the authors for a license.
 Using the SOFTWARE means you accept the terms and conditions of the Disclaimer below.

+### Application walkthrough

+Click on the "Take a tour" button for walkthrough.

 ### Disclaimer